discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Weapon Swapping:**

 Sword auto attacks are better than Greatsword autoattacks.
-Try to use Greatsword in your burst skills with as few Greatsword autoattacks as possible.
+Try to start each phase and your burst rotations in Greeatsword and finish on Sword.

 </Card>
 </GridItem>